NicoCodes86/FirstProjectAPI/README.md

 Not licensed

 # Roadmap
-Continue to build, and more functionality as my skills improve with Javascript, DOM/HTML, and CSS.
-Im also actively networking to find likeminded invidviduals to build other projects that I can integrate into my own, and or collaboratively with others.
+Continue to build, and add more functionality as my skills improve with Javascript, DOM/HTML, and CSS.
+Im also actively networking to find likeminded invidviduals to build other projects with real world applications.